DIMO-Network/data-sdk/README.md

 ![X (formerly Twitter) URL](https://img.shields.io/twitter/url?url=https%3A%2F%2Ftwitter.com%2FDIMO_Network&style=social)

 # DIMO Data SDK
-This is an official DIMO Data SDK written in NodeJS/TypeScript.
+This is an official DIMO Data SDK written in TypeScript.
 The objective of this project is to make our API more accessible to the general public.

 ## Installation
 Use [npm](https://www.npmjs.com/package/@dimo-network/data-sdk):